 “Modular” means a residence that is constructed at a manufacturing facility, but not constructed on a permanent chassis, was originally constructed and designed as permanent living quarters, and is transportable in one or more sections on an independent chassis such as a truck or train.

-“Overpayment” means any HEAP benefits paid to, or on behalf of, any Applicant or Household that exceeds the amount the Applicant or Household was eligible to receive.
+“Overpayment” means any HEAP benefits paid to, or on behalf of, any Primary Applicant or Household that exceeds the amount the Primary Applicant or Household was eligible to receive.

 “Person with a Disability” means a person with a physical or mental disability as defined pursuant to 5 M.R.S. § 4553-A.